kev1n/BIRD-plant-tracker/docs/docs/frontend-guide/spreadsheet-view/exporting-data.md

 ## Export Options

-*Note: This section is currently under development.
-Export functionality is available to all user roles and allows downloading of filtered or complete datasets.*
+*Export functionality is available to all user roles and allows downloading of filtered or complete datasets.*

 ### Supported Export Formats

 - **CSV**: Comma-separated values format for use in Excel or other spreadsheet applications
-- **Excel**: Native Excel format with formatting preserved

 ### Export Process

 1. Apply any desired filters to narrow down your dataset
 2. Use the export functionality to download your data
-3. Choose your preferred format (CSV or Excel)

-*Detailed export instructions and screenshots will be added as this feature is documented.*

 ## Use Cases for Exporting